pinojs/pino/docs/api.md

 ### `pino.final(logger, [handler]) => Function | FinalLogger`

+__The use of `pino.final` is discouraged in Node.js v14+ and not required.
+It will be removed in the next major version.__

 The `pino.final` method can be used to acquire a final logger instance or create an exit listener function.
+This is _not_ needed in Node.js v14+ as pino automatically can handle those.

 The `finalLogger` is a specialist logger that synchronously flushes on every write.
 This is important to guarantee final log writes,